jchidley/mkdocs-material-test/docs/Embedded/2017-07-01-STM32-Toolchains-and-Developer-Choice.md

 `bash -c "make"`

-You can use ST's GUI ST-Link Utility to Program & Verify or the same utilty from the command line the (the cli version).
+You can use ST's GUI ST-Link Utility to Program & Verify or the same utility from the command line the (the cli version).
 E.g.

 `"C:\\Program Files (x86)\\STMicroelectronics\\STM32 ST-LINK Utility\\ST-LINK Utility\\ST-Link\_CLI.exe" -me -p build\\try.hex -v -rst`